-- (a) Ensure appropriate signage is in place; - (b) Beware of areas with standing water or that may flood; - (c) Review the use of electrical installations or plant and equipment during heavy rainfall; - (d) Review any activities that involve excavations; - (e) Undertake additional checks of any scaffolding, ladder, heavy equipment etc. that may become unsafe due to heavy rainfall; - (f) Review the need to undertake outdoor work during heavy rainfall; - (g) Provide staff with appropriate wet weather clothing if working outdoors; - (h) Stop work outdoors during electrical (lightning) storms; - (i) Immediately get off elevated areas such as working platform, scaffolding, etc during lightning storms: - (i) Ensure any chemicals or hazardous materials are secured and covered; - (k) Check temporary roads and pathways to ensure they are safe for use; and - (I) Check any areas where work at height may be undertaken and ensure it is safe to do so.
+- Ensure appropriate signage is in place. - Review the use of electrical installations or plant and equipment during heavy rainfall. - Review any activities that involve excavations. - Undertake additional checks of any scaffolding, ladder, heavy equipment etc. that may become unsafe due to heavy rainfall. - Review the need to undertake outdoor work during heavy rainfall. - Provide staff with appropriate wet weather clothing if working outdoors. - Stop work outdoors during electrical (lightning) storms. - Ensure any chemicals or hazardous materials are secured and covered. - Check temporary roads and pathways to ensure they are safe for use. - Check any areas where work at height may be undertaken and ensure it is safe to do so. - Ensure employees are aware of: - The risks of areas with standing water or that may flood; and - The need to immediately get off elevated areas such as working platform, scaffolding, etc during lightning storms.